konpol/cdk-sam-docker-pipeline/README.md

 #### Create git-user and push to CodeCommit

-Please create your git credentials and push this project to the new created CodeCommit repository More information about CodeCommit setup you can find here: https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html#setting-up-standard
+Please create your git credentials and push this project to the new created CodeCommit repository.

+More information about CodeCommit setup you can find here: https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html#setting-up-standard